 What to expect

 All rooms have sweeping views over the Masai Mara where you can see life unfold on the lush grasslands and Serengeti Plains.
 There are 5 en suite bedrooms and a large living room and dining room, plus a magnificent outdoor deck.
 The house has internet access, satellite TV and DVD, and is powered with electric and solar energy.
 Cottar’s Homestead is booked on an exclusive basis and provides you with 8 dedicated staff, including a chef, nanny, housekeeper and night watchman.
-A swimming pool is soon to be added but in the meantime you are welcome to use the pool at nearby Cottar’s 1920s Safari Camp.

 What to do